daattali/beautiful-jekyll/_posts/2018-06-04-curriculum-CS-ML.md

 ---
 layout: post
-title: Our curriculum, Part 1
-subtitle: Computer science & machine learning
+title: "Our curriculum, Part 1: Computer science & machine learning"
-author: Mike Gelbart
+subtitle: by Mike Gelbart
 ---

 This is the first in what will hopefully become a series of posts on our curriculum for the [Master of Data Science](https://masterdatascience.science.ubc.ca/) (MDS) program at UBC.
 Our program is structured as six four-week blocks, each containing four mini-courses, for a total of 24 mini-courses.
 Each of these mini-courses is about one third the size of a regular university course.
 The image below summarizes our current schedule: